Maltby Street Market

 Advertising

 London’s food markets are some of the best in the world.
-Want proof, here it is, with great options in this city for kerbside eats, as well as indoor food halls such as the enormous Eataly at Liverpool Street.
-On this list you’ll find food-focused markets and places where you can get something to eat right there and then, not just produce to take home and cook.
-Whether it’s a quick coffee, lunch-on-the-go or actual proper dinner you’re after, you’ll find it here.
-Now it’s just a matter of making sure you’ve enough room in your belly to fit it all in.
+If you want proof, here it is, with great options in for kerbside eats, as well as indoor food halls such as the enormous Eataly at Liverpool Street and Arcade, just south of Soho.
+On this list you’ll find food-focused markets and places where you can get something to eat there and then, not just produce to take home and cook.
+Whether it’s a quick coffee, lunch-on-the-go or actual proper dinner you’re after, you’ll find it all here.
+Now it’s just a matter of making sure you’ve enough room in your belly to fit it London's best street food.

 RECOMMENDED: Discover London’s other great (non-food) markets.